knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

+# Discplaimer and appreciation

+This repository contains a significant amount of code from OpenAI baselines.
+It builds on a snapshot of [OpenAI baselines](https://github.com/openai/baselines) taken in 2018.
+Since then, we have gone a separate path, but kept compatibility with [goal-based OpenAI gym environments]([https://openai.com/blog/ingredients-for-robotics-research/).

 # Getting started

 1. Download MuJoCo (mujoco.org) and obtain a license (as student you can obtain a free one-year student license).
 Copy the mjpro200_linux folder from the downloaded archive as well as mjkey.txt that you will obtain from the registration to folders of your choice